-Bowel transit time tests are not done to find the cause of
+Bowel transit time tests are not done to find the cause of diarrhea.

 How To Prepare

 Tell your doctor if you are or might be pregnant before having this test.

 You may need to change your diet for a few days before having this test.
 You may also need to stop taking medicines for a short time before having a bowel transit time test.
 Tell your doctor about all the prescription and nonprescription medicines you are taking.